 There are also special ABS grades mixed with other materials to enhance their strength.
 Examples include ABS combined with glass fiber or stainless-steel fiber for added durability.

-ABS Rapid Prototyping Processes
+Types of ABS Rapid Prototyping Processes

-CNC machining with ABS
+CNC machining

-3D Printing with ABS
+3D Printing

-Prototype injection molding with ABS
+Prototype injection molding

 Injection molding is a popular method for making ABS prototypes.
 It works by melting ABS plastic and injecting it into a mold.
 Once cooled, the plastic hardens into the mold’s shape.
 This process is ideal for creating complex, precise ABS parts.
 Molds are usually made from CNC-machined aluminum or steel, but 3D-printed molds can also be used depending on the part’s complexity and quantity needed.